majeinfo/chaingun/README.md

 interface of the Manager and you can drive the Players remotely.
 The results will be aggregated by the Manager.

+Data for feeder can be sent to the Players after sending them the Playbook script.
+Other fils such as Template of files to be uploaded must be sent to the Players before the Playbook script.

 #### Run from the command line

 a) run a Player in standalone mode :